ciel-lang/CIEL/docs/scripting.md

 #!/usr/bin/env ciel
 ;; optional shebang line, only for the short ./script call)

-;; Start your script with this to access all CIEL goodies:
+;; Start your script with this to access all CIEL goodies.
+;; It is now also optional.
 (in-package :ciel-user)

 (defun hello (name)